lcafe/lcafe/README.md

 ---

 ## 🚀 About me
-I'm an Electrical Engineering student passionate about system administration and DevOps..
+I'm an Electrical Engineering student passionate about system administration and DevOps.
 Occasionally, I work on WebDev projects, mostly focused on backend development.

 ## 🛠 Skills